-The Mills-Mosseller Studio has been in continuous operation since 1926, the year before Ron Mosseller, master rug-maker, was born.
+The Mills-Mosseller Studio operated from 1926 through the 2010’s.
+Master rug maker, Ronald Mosseller, was born in 1927.
 His mother was Lillian Mosseller, who was the founder of the studio, also a master of the art, and Ron’s teacher.
 In a conversation with Kipp McIntyre, Mosseller said that his mother “learned to make a rug from a little old lady up in the mountains above Asheville.
 She chewed tobacco and she asked Mother if she thought it was a sin for women to smoke.
 And then she spit tobacco seven feet away into a tin can on her front porch.
 She hit it every time.”

-Kipp McIntyre, who is the Polk County Directory of Economic Development, describes Mosseller as, “In my opinion, the last authentic Carolina rug-maker in continuous operation left in the region.”
-He continues to use the wool-weaving techniques and dye-making recipes that his mother employed at the time of the studio’s founding.
+Kipp McIntyre, who is the Polk County Directory of Economic Development, described the Mosseller Studio: “In my opinion, it was the last authentic Carolina rug-maker in continuous operation left in the region in the 2000s.”
+Mosseller continued to use the wool-weaving techniques and dye-making recipes that his mother employed at the time of the studio’s founding.

-A member of the Southern Highland Craft Guild, Mosseller is also an accomplished sculptor.
+A member of the Southern Highland Craft Guild, Ronald Mosseller was also an accomplished sculptor.

 Ronald Mosseller passed away on January 23, 2017 at the age of 89.